taazarel/Voheim/story/pcNotesH.md

 INSIGHT CHECK
 IM IN, Were DOing IT
 Sava Onikoralësöm is a bitch
 Ouli takes the party to Miravit to look for Sheitan Cultists.
+They killed the recruiter and left all the other cultists alone.
-Skerlite is the best kitty momma
+Skerlite is the best kitty momma.